 A quick itinerary and guide to the Sham Valley trek in Ladakh, India.
 It’s the perfect short trek in Ladakh, and also known as the “Baby Trek”.
 This guide includes tips on what to pack, where to stay, and how to get there.

 August 2019 update: In August 2019 the Indian government changed the constituional status of Jammu and Kashmir, of which Ladakh was a part.
 Ladakh will now be a seperate union terroitry.
 Travel to Ladakh hasn’t been affected, however.
 Getting to Ladakh via Kashmir will be difficult though, so make sure to plan ahead.
-We will update this page if new information becomes available.

 The stark landscapes of Ladakh in northern India draw all kinds of travelers.
 Some are happy simply walking around Leh, while others spend weeks traversing some of India’s toughest terrain.